-256. From the limited amount of data, it can be concluded that gut uptake of microplastic particles is possible, however, this is size and concentration dependent.
-Suggested adverse effects include, disruption of the ABC transporter function which may lead to cellular apoptosis.
+84. The Committee reviewed studies from Hwang et al., (2019), Wu et al., (2019) and Schrinzi et al., (2017).
+From the limited amount of data, it can be concluded that gut uptake of microplastic particles is possible, however, this is size and concentration dependent.
+Suggested adverse effects include, disruption of the ABC transporter12 function which may lead to cellular apoptosis.